N0-C0M/Serenada/serenada_prd.md

 - Optional local camera preview

 **Behavior**
+- On load, the app attempts to start local media for a preview (browser may prompt or block).
 - Clicking Join:
-  - Requests camera and microphone permissions
+  - Sends the signaling `join`
-  - Initializes WebRTC connection
+  - Initializes WebRTC negotiation

 #### State B: In-call